linuxdeepin/deepin-manual/manual-assets/professional/deepin-boot-maker/en_US/index.md

 ### Preparation

-1. Download the latest official image file from UOS official website.
+1. Download the latest official image file from UnionTech OS official website.
 2. Prepare an empty USB disk (8GB).
 3. Run Boot Maker.
- - Boot Maker is built in UOS system by default, so you can find it in Launcher quickly.
+ - Boot Maker is built in UnionTech OS system by default, so you can find it in Launcher quickly.
  - For Windows system, you can also extract xxx-boot-maker.exe from the image file.
- - You can download its specified version from UOS official website.
+ - You can download its specified version from UnionTech OS official website.

 ### Select Image File